cryptoexamples/CryptoExamples-Guidelines/README.md

 - [ ] Optional: required Edition (e.g. Java SE/ME)

 4) Preparation
-- [ ] If other libraries are used (in addition to the standard libraries), the main aspects which are necessary for the integration/configuration must be mentioned
+- [ ] If other libraries are used (in addition to the standard libraries), <br>
+the main aspects which are necessary for the integration/configuration must be mentioned
 - [ ] References to official sources (such as download or tutorial pages) should be given

 5) Heading for code example
 - [ ] Name: Example Code for "Heading from 1)" using "used algorithms or concepts"

 6) References
-- [ ] Relevant official language-specific documentation which are explaining the used elements or algorithms in more detail
+- [ ] Relevant official language-specific documentation which are explaining the used elements <br>
+or algorithms in more detail

 7) Author